Ipay4all/Fullstack-Coding-Challenge/README.md

 ## The Project

-You will be building a basic version of a Ground Resources Management (GRM) Dashboard.
-There are two JSON files in this repository, *contacts.json* and *alerts.json*.
-Contacts (satellites) is a list of satellites in orbit and includes pertinent information about each device.
-Alerts is a list of unrelated status alerts with varying levels of severity.
-You will need to take this JSON data and persist it in a backend database.
+You will be building a basic version of a Virtual Product Management (VPM) Dashboard.
+There's a postman collection in this repository, Access token is required to get product details based on the country UAE.
+You will need to take product data and persist it in a backend database.
 You will then develop a backend API, to be called upon by your frontend, which will display the data.
 This dashboard should allow registration and login of a user, requiring a password, and the user's credentials should also be persisted in your database.

 The result should be a dashboard with two pages (the application can be single-page (SPA), or multiple pages):

 * A registration/login page
-* A main page that displays contact and alert information in a clean, user-friendly format
+* A main page that displays products with details well formatted

-Because this position requires familiarity with web components, we would like you to refer to our Astro UX Design site (https://astrouxds.com/) for this project.
-You may work with the web components directly, or build your own.
-We also encourage you to utilize our CSS-only library to better match Astro styling.

-Refer to the section *Astro Storybook and Sample Apps* at this link to get more details about Astro components, and to see several sample apps that may provide you with inspiration (https://astrouxds.com/getting-started/developers/).
+* User should be able to add products, update details and delete products

 ## Requirements

 **Backend**
-* The backend of this project can be done in Ruby or Python.
-You are permitted to use generators such as Ruby on Rails, Flask, etc.
+* The backend of this project should be done in PHP using any framework.
-* *contacts.json*, *alerts.json*, and *user credentials* data is persisted in a database.
+* *product data* and *user credentials* data is persisted in a database.
   * Each data point should have a corresponding column in the database.
   * You may use any databse tool of your choice, such as PostgresQL, MongoDB, SQLite, etc.
-* API provides frontend with *contacts.json*, *alerts.json*, and *verified user credentials*.
+* API provides frontend with *product details*, and *verified user credentials*.

 **Frontend**
 * The frontend of this project can be done in React, Vue, or Angular.
 You are permitted to use any of these frameworks CLI generators to quickly start a project (npx create-react-app, ng new my-app, etc.)
-* The application utilizes either Astro UXDS components, or Astro UXDS styling
 * Login Page Reuirements
   * Authentication is required to access the application
   * User must register for a new account, or login with an existing account, to proceed to the dashboard
 * Main Page/Dashboard Requirements
-  * The dashboard page cleanly displays the data from *contacts.json*, *alerts.json* in two separate tables
+  * The dashboard page cleanly displays the *product data*
+  * User should be able to add product
-  * The following should be displayed in the Contacts pane:
+  * User should be able to delete product
-    * Display the total number of Contacts.
-    * Display the total different Contact states (*contactState*).
-    * For each Contact, display Name (*contactName*), Status (*contactStatus*), and Begin/End timestamp (*contactBeginTimestamp/contactEndTimestamp*).
-    * Allow sorting on the name.
-  * The following should be displayed in the Alerts pane:
+  * User should be able to update product details
-    * Display each Alert message (*errorMessage*).
-    * Display each Alert category (*errorCategory*).
-    * Display each Alert time (*errorTime*).
-    * Allow sorting on the category.

 ## Additional Information
 * You are free to use any third-party libraries.
 * Have fun and be as creative as you like!
-* Please feel free to reach out to ask any questions (jeremy.benson@rocketcom.com).
+* Please feel free to reach out to ask any questions (rtahir@ipay4all.com).

 ## How to submit this challenge:
 1. Fork this repository